noahehall/theBookOfNoah/databases/mysql_new.md

   - reference table: is referenced by another table via a primary key
     - e.g. books table will reference authors table

+  - `type|engine` both are used to specify the engine to be used

   - `create table` create a new table within a database
   - OPTIONS
     - `temporary` create a temporary table that can be accessed only by the current connection thread and is not accessible by other users